adarshramakrishna/geeksforgeeks/README.md

-# Geeksforgeeks/leetcode Articles As Books
+# Geeksforgeeks/leetcode Articles As Books, 2.0

+## What's new in 2.0

+### Bug fix

+1. All articles now have titles. [boilerpipy][6]
+2. Encoding problem has been fixed.

+## New book

+3. A book of Amazon interview questions under `goodies/interview_questions`

 Have you ever wished you could read the awesome stuff on [geeksforgeeks.org][1] or [leetcode.com](http://leetcode.com/) offline right on your iPad?
 Or on your Kindle/Kindle App?
 Well, now you have it.
 Look under the directory `goodies` and do the world some good with your algorithmic prowess 😄